dandes3/nachos/userprog/README.txt

    (6) On AddrSpace changes:
-       - We made several major changes to addrspace, they include: A failed flag; if fails to allocate memory of open the executable, marks failed as true and returns.
+       - We made several major changes to addrspace, they include: A failed flag; if fails to allocate memory or open the executable, marks failed as true and returns.
 Checks to see if executable is a script.
 If this is the case, it will bypass most of the normal addrspace instructions and start a shell process with redirected input.
 When filling the page table, we now use the bitmap to find physical pages to map to virtual pages, rather that a one to one conversion.
 We now put the noff